by Tony Vidler

 It is not okay to spend your time and firms resources trying to provide advice or move products because a regulator or institution would like us to – but would also like for us to do so at our cost rather than theirs.

-Recently I was being questioned about why so many advisers in this country in the last couple of years had gone from providing holistic or wide-ranging advice to a narrow field of specialisation, often working with products or advice areas that had high commissions.
-Surely that was a sign that “advisers were motivated by greed and not considering the needs of society as a whole?“
+What has fired me up about this is that recently I was being questioned about why so many advisers in this country in the last couple of years had gone from providing holistic or wide-ranging advice to a narrow field of specialisation, often working with products or advice areas that had high commissions.
+It was suggested that surely that was a sign that “advisers were motivated by greed and not considering the needs of society as a whole?“

 My response was threefolld, but I shouldn’t put in print my first reaction.
 What can be published is the next 2 points: